NiniolaX/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner, changes owner of file hello to betty 4-empty, creates an empty file hello
-5-execute, adds execute permission to owner of file hello
+5-execute, adds execute permission to owner of file hello 6-multiple_permissions, adds execute permission to owner and group owners and adds read permission to other users